Victims of Domestic Violence

 RE: STATE OF FLORIDA VS. [DEFENDANT’S NAME]

-By service of this subpoena, you are ordered to appear for the purpose of giving truthful testimony in a matter which is pending and undetermined and in which the office of Andrew H. Warren, State Attorney, 13th Judicial Circuit, is conducting an investigation.
-You are to appear at the place, date, and time specified below.
+By service of this subpoena, you are ordered to appear to give truthful testimony in a matter that is pending and undetermined and in which the office of Andrew H. Warren, State Attorney, 13th Judicial Circuit, is conducting an investigation.
+You must appear at the place, date, and time specified below.

 VAP COUNSELOR: ____________